-On November 30, 2020, the Company acquired a 50% interest in Harbor Point Parcel 3, a joint venture with Beatty Development Group, for purposes of developing T. Rowe Price's new global headquarters office building in Baltimore, Maryland.
+The Company owns a 50% interest in Harbor Point Parcel 3, a joint venture with Beatty Development Group, for purposes of developing T. Rowe Price's new global headquarters office building in Baltimore, Maryland.
 The Company is a noncontrolling partner in the joint venture and will serve as the project's general contractor.
-During the year ended December 31, 2020, the Company invested \$1.1 million in Harbor Point Parcel 3.
-The Company has a total equity commitment of up to \$30.0 million relating to this project.
-As of December 31, 2020, the carrying value of the Company's investment in Harbor Point Parcel 3 was \$1.1 million.
-For the year ended December 31, 2020, Harbor Point Parcel 3 had no operating activity, and therefore the Company received no allocated income.
+During the year ended December 31, 2021, the Company invested \$11.6 million in Harbor Point Parcel 3.
+The Company has an estimated equity commitment of \$30.0 million relating to this project.
+As of December 31, 2021 the carrying value of the Company's investment in Harbor Point Parcel 3 was \$12.7 million.
+For the year ended December 31, 2021, Harbor Point Parcel 3 had no operating activity, and therefore the Company received no allocated income.